 Financially speaking, your attorney can help you understand what you are eligible to receive and/or keep in terms of property division.
 He or she can also help you understand your rights and options for spousal maintenance (alimony) and child support.

 Your lawyer can also guide you through the divorce process, whichever route that takes.
-You may not know if collaboration or mediation is right for your situation or how you can prepare for a courtroom divorce.
+You may not know if collaboration is right for your situation or how you can prepare for a courtroom divorce.
 A legal representative can explain these options so that you can have a better idea of what you can expect.

 Finally, your attorney can help you avoid unnecessary conflict and fight on your behalf should your divorce take a contentious turn.
 You are likely already struggling with some painful, upsetting feelings which can make it difficult to see the big picture and address certain matters in an effective way.
 Having support in protecting your best interests, especially when you are struggling to do so, can be crucial.